Abdulsalamjnr/alx-low_level_programming/0x00-hello_world/README.md

-script that generates the assembly code of a C code and in an output file.
+script tthat generates the assembly code of a c code and in an output file.